Shravanabelagola: Etymology

-Shravanabelagola "White Pond of the Shravana" is named with reference to the colossal image of Gommaṭa - the prefix Śravaṇa serves to distinguish it from other Belagolas with the prefixes Hale- and Kodi-, while Beḷagoḷa "white pond" is an allusion to the pond in the middle of the town.
+Shravanabelagola "White Pond of the Shravana" is named with reference to the colossal image of Gommaṭa - the prefix Śravaṇa serves to distinguish it from other Belagolas with the prefixes Hale- and Kodi-, while Beḷagoḷa (ಬೆಳ್ಳಗಿನ + ಕೊಳ) in Kannada means "white pond" is an allusion to the pond in the middle of the town.
 The Sanskrit equivalents Śvetasarovara, Dhavalasarovara and Dhavalasarasa used in the inscriptions that support this meaning.
-There are more than 560 inscriptions in Shravabelagola.
+There are more than 560 inscriptions in Shravanabelagola.

-Some inscriptions mention the name of the place as Beḷgoḷa, which has given rise to another derivation from the plant Solanum ferox (hairy-fruited eggplant).
+Some inscriptions mention the name of the place as Beḷagoḷa, which has given rise to another derivation from the plant Solanum ferox (hairy-fruited eggplant).
 This derivation is in allusion to a tradition which says that a pious old woman completely anointed the colossal image with the milk brought by her in a gullakayi or eggplant.
-The place is also designated as Devara Beḷgoḷa "White Pond of the God" and Gommaṭapuram "city of Gommaṭa" in some epigraphs.
+The place is also designated as Devara Beḷagoḷa "White Pond of the God" and Gommaṭapuram "city of Gommaṭa" in some epigraphs.